aws-samples/amazon-sagemaker-predict-accessibility/README.md

 5. Click **Next** in the lower-right corner of the screen.

-6. Cick Save job and edit script
+6. Click Save job and edit script

 7. Paste the following source code: Replace \<\<userid\>-raw with the RAW bucket you created in Create S3 buckets section.